 A descriptive cross-sectional based study.
-The data was collected from three teaching hospitals, Omdurman teaching hospital, Al-Khartoum-Bahrry teaching hospital and Al-Khartoum teaching hospital between March - August 2018 for 254 nurses and 283 medical doctors working in that hospitals using non-probability Convenience sampling method.
+The data was collected from three teaching hospitals, Omdurman teaching hospital, Al-Khartoum-Bahrry teaching hospital and Al-Khartoum teaching hospital between March-August 2018 for 254 nurses and 283 medical doctors working in that hospitals using non-probability Convenience sampling method.
+Data was collected using a validated and pre- tested self-administered questionnaire that guided by the research objectives and the information obtained from WHO and centres for diseases control and prevention (CDC).
+Questionnaire was developed in English for doctors and translated to Arabic for nurses.

-Data was collected using a validated and pre- tested self-administered questionnaire that guided by the research objectives and the information obtained from WHO and centers for diseases control and prevention (CDC).
+The questionnaire had five sections:

-Questionnaire was developed in English for doctors and translated to Arabic for nurses, using simple basic questions and statement to enhance the clarity.
-The questionnaire had five sections: (1) Demographics and requirement.
-(2) The knowledge about the standard precautions and transmission based precautions.
-(3) The attitude of doctors and nurses regarding infection control.
-(4) The practice of doctors and nurses in hand hygiene and using of personnel protective equipment.
-(5) The reasons for non-compliance with infection control standards.
+- 1. Demographics and requirement. - 2.
+The knowledge about the standard precautions and transmission based precautions. - The attitude of doctors and nurses regarding infection control. - 4.
+The practice of doctors and nurses in hand hygiene and using of personnel protective equipment. - The reasons for non-compliance with infection control standards.